Teifion/teiserver/documentation/pubsubs/client.md

 `Teiserver.ClientServer:{user_id}`
+The pubsub messages received by anybody watching this account.
+By default logging in will subscribe you to these messages.

 ### Updated client
-Fired whenever the client is updated.
+Sent whenever the client in question is updated.

 - `:update_id` - An incremental number to allow for out of order messages
 - `:client` - A `Teiserver.Connections.Client` of the new client values